 A swarm is a large group of bees with a queen looking for a home.
 There are several reasons honey bees swarm but it mainly comes down to a basic survival instinct where bees reproduce at the colony level thereby creating two or more colonies from one.
 Bees in a swarm are generally docile and not inclined to sting or attack and will usually leave within a day or two to find a more permanent location. ( Do not attempt to remove the bees yourself unless you are an experienced beekeeper).

-1. Kenneth Peters is available to collect swarms anywhere in the Prince and Queens and Kings County areas.
+1. Kenneth Peters/Beekeeper is available to collect honeybee swarms anywhere in the Prince and Queens County areas "free" of charge.
+Please take notice ;

-For more information please contact Ken or Corinne (Leave a message if I'm is not available)
+For more information please contact Ken or Corinne Peters (Leave a message if we are not available)

 Cell: 902-853-7089. email: firstname.lastname@example.org